 The young brain also responds quite adversely to lack of use.
 It has been shown that there is a crucial three month period in many mammals whereby if they are kept in a dark room or otherwise unable to use their eyes, that proper connections between the brain and the eye simply do not form and permanent blindness is a result.
 However, when there are areas in the brain that are under utilized or not utilized at all because of the lack of hearing, vision or other sensory input, that area is taken over by nearby parts of the brain and recruited to do work for them.
 Thus, nothing is wasted.

-In a recent Wall Street Journal article, they described 2011 findings that show teenagers intellects and IQ can rise or fall as many as 20 points in just a few years.
+In a 2011 Wall Street Journal article, they described findings that show teenagers intellects and IQ can rise or fall as many as 20 points in just a few years.
 This is certainly contrary to the thinking of the last hundred years.
 These changes are consistent with other findings, where scientists have determined that experience can easily alter the brain and its networks of billions of neural synapses.
 This is consistent with some of the tenets of the relatively new concept of “Cognitive Reserve” whereby persons going through life with more active and stimulating everyday lives are more able to fend off the ravages of old age dementia and Alzheimer’s.
-All of these new findings but a ball squarely in each person’s court – you can alter your brain for the better and as the past President of the American Psychological Association noted “Those who are mentally active will likely benefit.
+All of these new findings put a ball squarely in each person’s court – you can alter your brain for the better and as the past President of the American Psychological Association noted “Those who are mentally active will likely benefit.
 The couch potatoes among us, who do not exercise themselves intellectually, will pay a price.”

 While many of these findings are good news for those who have suffered brain injury, a widespread or diffuse brain injury caused by a high speed collision, for example, is currently resistant to full recovery.
 “Focal” or specifically located injuries are much easier for the brain to readapt and deal with.
 Also, unfortunately for the moderate to severely brain injured, the likelihood of becoming a couch potato because of their injury, will likely have the effect of decreasing the likelihood of positive brain restructuring through life and will result in the injured falling further and further behind their peers.